 1. SINGER | Quantum Stylist 9960

-The Singer Quantum Stylist is one of the best quilting machines on this price range, and that is due to its throat and table size.
+The Singer Quantum Stylist is one of the best quilting machines in this price range, and that is due to its throat and table size.
 The included extension table provides a wide working space that no other can match.

 It allows you to work with layers, big pieces of fabric and it gives you space to do so.
 It stitches eight hundred and fifty stitches per minute, it is not the fastest in the market but it is good for home use.